dbaeka/ccb2fairypackage/README.md

-ccb2fgui
+ccb2fairypackage
 =============

-A tool for converting psd file to fairygui package.
+A tool for converting CocosBuilder .ccb file to FairyGUI .fairypackage.

 ### Setup ###